AlexanderHolmes0/Visualize_Metrics/README.md

 ## Acknowledgments

-- Special thanks to contributors and open-source libraries that made this toolkit possible.
+- Special thanks to contributors and open-source libraries that made this app possible.
 The confusion matrix plotting function was originally found [here](https://stackoverflow.com/questions/23891140/r-how-to-visualize-confusion-matrix-using-the-caret-package)

-Happy visualizing in R!
+Happy visualizing metrics in R!